-The Company granted common stock awards to non-employees in exchange for services provided.
+The Company has granted common stock awards to non-employees in exchange for services provided.
 The Company measures the fair value of these awards using the fair value of the services provided or the fair value of the awards granted, whichever is more reliably measurable.
 The fair value measurement date of these awards is generally the date the performance of services is complete.
 The fair value of the awards is recognized as services are rendered on a straight-line basis.
-A summary of the Company's common stock awards granted and issued during the years ended December 31, 2022 and 2021 are as follows:
+No common stock awards were granted or issued during the years ended December 31, 2023 and 2022.